-“Studying the MBM was a fantastic experience,” says Keerthana Suresh, who is now working as an assistant project manager for Opus International Consultants in Wellington.
+“Studying the MBM was a fantastic experience,” says Keerthana Suresh, who is now working as a project manager for the Department of Corrections.

 “As an international student, I felt at home and protected at Waikato Management School.”

 “The MBM course teaches you everything you need to start and run a business,” says Keerthana.
 “Each module in the programme is unique and delivered by highly knowledgeable staff.
 The MBM has taught me how to deliver the best to the business and transformed myself into a better communicator.
 I have learnt to question the cause and effect of every action in business.”